MatthieuHannaGerguis/Machine-Learning_Corporate_Bankruptcy_Prediction/README.md

 - Scaling is applied where required (PCA, distance-based models, neural networks)
 - Resampling methods are applied only on training data to avoid data leakage

+Dataset Files
+- data.csv
+Original dataset as provided on Kaggle
+- data_clean.csv
+Cleaned version after preprocessing and feature filtering, used for modeling

 ---